userjack6880/picluster/content/module-11.md

 ## Probe Peers:

-in order for gluster to know how to reach the other servers, it needs to probe them.
+In order for gluster to know how to reach the other servers, it needs to probe them.

 From a single storage node w/ an elevated prompt:
 ```
 for i in {02..04}; do gluster peer probe pi-hpc-compute$i; done
 ```

-replace "04" in the loop bounds with however many storage nodes are present
+Replace "04" in the loop bounds with however many storage nodes are present

 now from any other storage node, run:
 ```